dyne/zenswarm/README.md

 ---
-### zenswarm-post-6-rand-oracles.chain
+### Consensus

-Set the random seed to the transaction id, choose 6 random Orcales and returns the json data containing the respons obtained from the POST made by the selected Oracles and a string that describe the result.
+Set the random seed to the transaction id, choose 6 random Orcales and returns the json data containing the responses obtained from the POST made by the selected Oracles and a string that describe the result.

 * **URL**